Longitudinal Outcomes Truncated by Death: Causal Estimands and Bayesian Estimators: Simulation study

-Four scenarios were considered: (i) no treatment effect and no censoring; (ii) no treatment effect with censoring; (iii) a beneficial treatment effect on both survival and the longitudinal outcome; and (iv) opposing treatment effects on survival and the longitudinal outcome.
-The corresponding parameter values were summarized in Table~\ref{tab:param_summary}.
-For each scenario, 100 datasets were generated.
+We simulate an RCT with a follow-up time of 15 months and measurement times $t = 3, 6, 9, 12, 15$.
+Four scenarios are considered: i) no treatment effect and no censoring (named No effect, No censoring); ii) no treatment effect with censoring (named No effect); iii) a beneficial treatment effect on both time-to-event and the longitudinal outcomes (named Beneficial); and iv) opposing treatment effects on time-to-event (harmful) and the longitudinal outcome (beneficial) (named Mixed).
+Under each scenario, 100 datasets are simulated.
+The parameter values used for simulation are summarized in Supplementary A.